 - Average Number of Publishers or Advertisers

-Available in all views, the Top Ads widget displays the top-performing ads from the selected advertisers or publishers over the analyzed period.
+The Top Ads widget displays the top-performing ads from the selected domains. over the analyzed period.
 You can sort these by newest (based on last seen date), total impressions, and duration seen.

-On the top right corner of the widget, you can find two filters:
+On the top right corner of the widget, you can find three filters, which you can use to exclude unwanted ad types:

 Click on one of these filters to narrow down your results.

 To view more details about an ad, click on the image.
-A window will appear over the widget with an expanded view of that ad and the details associated with it.
-Details include:
+A window will appear, showing you an expanded view of that ad, and other details such as:

 - Share of Voice (SoV)